 Musically I haven't done much this month, i was writing too much music and unsure where to fit it in.
 So I have given the script time to catch up and i already know i have to write a song to fill a specific need for upto seven voices. looking forward to writing that one.

 I have also backtracked through the script for Act 1 and made a few changes and tweaked some of the set ups, to save some time and give the show more pace.
 I am still on Version 1b but will probably be on version 4 or 5 by the time its edited into the shape i want.
 I am still loving the writing though, and enjoying myself, can't wait to share it with the cast, which i hope to do end of March/ early April.

 On the practical front, i have also been busy.
 The new flats have arrived for the set and i have cut and treated some of them, so the painting can get underway.
-I will say again, we need help with painting, please let me know if you have any spare time at all, it will be such a help.
 I have also built a small wheeled apparatus that will be instrumental in the plot.
 I don't want to say too much about it, except its purpose is to move about and attack members of the cast.
 Ha ha You will have to wait and see!!!!

 It's all still coming along nicely, and I still have the problem of too many ideas rather than not enough.
 Ho hum!

 See you next month, when I will be a whole decade older thanks to the space time continuum.

 14th March 2018

 I am very happy to announce that i finished writing "Wagon Wheel Seven" this evening.
 I am very pleased with the ending, It has a fast pace and like all sci-fi TV series, the story gets resolved in the last few minutes of the show.
 I checked my notes and I started writing the show on 10th April last year.
 However i only wrote about 3 scenes and then stopped until Martini was over, so it was the middle of september when I started writing in earnest.
 That's 6 months to write, and the fastest show so far.